Wizcorp/phonegap-facebook-plugin/README.md

-# cordova-plugin-facebook4

-> Use Facebook SDK in Cordova projects

 # Important Notice

 This plugin is not actively maintained anymore since March 2019.

-If you are interested to become a maintainer or have an active fork to share, please comment [#629](https://github.com/jeduan/cordova-plugin-facebook4/issues/629).
+Please check out https://github.com/cordova-plugin-facebook-connect/cordova-plugin-facebook-connect for an active fork.
+This repo is conserved for archival purposes only.

+## cordova-plugin-facebook4

+> Use Facebook SDK in Cordova projects

 ## Table of contents